actions/runner/docs/adrs/0549-composite-run-steps.md

     - run: echo "Hello World 2" <----- This step will run
       shell: bash
 ```

+**We will not support "continue-on-error" in a composite action for now.
+This functionality will be focused on in a future ADR.**

 If any of the steps fail in the composite action and the `continue-on-error` is set to `false` for the whole composite action step in the workflow file, then the steps below it will run.
 On the flip side, if `continue-on-error` is set to `true` for the whole composite action step in the workflow file, the next job step will run.